artur-simon/artur-simon/README.md

 🛠 Tech Stack: JavaScript, p5.js

 ### 🎙️ [Whisper Voice Transcriber](https://github.com/artur-simon/Faster-Whisper-Implementation)
 A voice transcription tool powered by WhisperModel for speech recognition.
+Uses FasterWhisper implementation needing only ~400mb of RAM.
 Records audio (activated via Scroll Lock), transcribes it, saves the text to a file, and copies it to the clipboard for easy pasting.
 Also supports transcription from audio files.
 🛠 Tech Stack: Python, WhisperModel

 <!--